gr33ndata/irlib/README.rst

 One more class here is 'Evaluation', which is used to calculate accuracy during testing.

-preprocessor.py is the module where files parsing tokenizing, stemming and PoS tagging are implemented If we have time to add feature selection (such as Mutual Information Gain), it should be implemented here.
+preprocessor.py is the module where files parsing tokenizing, stemming and PoS tagging are implemented More feature selection algorithms (such as Mutual Information Gain), should be implemented here.

 How to use for Vector Space IR
 -------------------------------